defold/doc/docs/en/manuals/adapting-graphics-to-screen-size.md

 There are several things to consider when adapting your game and graphics to different screen sizes:

-* Is this a retro game with low resolution pixel perfect graphics or a modern game with high resolution anti aliased graphics?
+* Is this a retro game with low resolution pixel perfect graphics or a modern game with HD quality graphics?
 * How should the game behave when played in full screen on different screen sizes?
   * Should the player see more of the game content on a high resolution screen or should the graphics adaptively zoom to always show the same content?
 * How should the game deal with aspect ratios other than the one you have set in game.project?
   * Should the player see more of the game content?
 Or maybe there should be black bars?
-Or maybe additional GUI chrome?
+Or maybe resized GUI elements?
 * What kind of menus and on-screen gui components do you need and how should they adapt to different screen sizes and screen orientations?
- * Should the menus and other gui components and screens change layout when the orientation changes or should they keep the same layout regardless of orientation?
+ * Should menus and other gui components change layout when the orientation changes or should they keep the same layout regardless of orientation?

 This manual will address some of these things and suggest best practices.

+## How to change how your content is rendered

+The Defold render script give you total control over the entire rendering pipeline.
+The render script decides the order as well as what and how to draw things.
+The default behavior of the render script is to always draw the same area of pixels, defined by the width and height in the *game.project* file, regardless if the window is resized or the actual screen resolution doesn't match.
+This will result in the content being stretched if the aspect ratio changes and zoomed in or out if the window size changes.
+In some games this might be acceptable, but it is more likely that you want to show more or less game content if the screen resolution or aspect ratio is different, or at least make sure to zoom the content without changing the aspect ratio.
+The default stretch behavior can easily be changed and you can read more about how to do this in the [Render manual](https://www.defold.com/manuals/render/#_default_view_projection).

 ## Retro/8-bit graphics